 Having allergies to the hay?
 Many options exist for managing allergens, from HEPA air filters to changing from Timothy hay to Orchard Grass.
 Let us know what's going on and we'll try to help you come up with some solutions.

 However, if you simply must rehome your guinea pig or rabbit, you should try to do so yourself before asking us to take in your animal.

 Options for rehoming guinea pigs include listings on the following websites:

 Additionally, you should exhaust all other avenues - Facebook friends, church friends, neighborhood homeowners' association classifieds, sports / dance / scouting friends, etc. You may also place a classified ad in your local paper, try your local veterinarian's office, and/or contacting your local SPCA (www.spca.org).
 When rehoming your pet, never advertise it "Free to good home."
 Always request a rehoming fee of $25 to $30.
 This will prevent your piggy or bunny from becoming reptile food.
 And please let the new families know about our Rescue if they have any care or feeding questions.

-If we have room and agree to take your animals, we have a $30 per animal surrender fee.
+If we have room and agree to take your animals, we appreciate any donations you can make toward their care while they stay with us.
 If we don't have room, we can take your information and put you on a waitlist, so don't wait until the last minute.

 Lastly, please do NOT DUMP YOUR ANIMAL ANYWHERE.
 Releasing a domesticated pet into the wild does not "give it a chance at life."
 It is a death sentence.
 Pet Guinea pigs and rabbits cannot tolerate the extremes of heat and cold, they are easily preyed on by dogs, wild animals, and birds of prey.
 They will starve to death or die of dehydration.

 To request that we accept the surrender of your guinea pigs or rabbit, please email us:

 Gizmo - Adopted May 2013